ejwmoreau/desktop/notes.md

   * Created this file: /etc/tlp.d/01-tb16.conf
   * Result: It might help a bit, but it doesn't force the kernel to disable power management for the dock
 * Ended up stopping to use the Dell dock, and instead using a Caldigit dock

+Autorandr

+* Tried to see if I can avoid the double trigger when plugging in the dock (1 udev trigger per monitor)
+* Result: Whatever the default setup is via `pacman` is the best for me.
+Don't try the `launcher` option.
+Live with the double trigger